wallrj/cassandra-operator/design/cassandra-operator-design.md

 # Overview

+The Cassandra Operator is primarily composed of 3 components:
+- [cassandra-operator](../cassandra-operator/README.md): the operator responsible for the lifecycle of the clusters in Kubernetes
+- [cassandra-bootstrapper](../cassandra-bootstrapper/README.md): a component responsible for configuring the Cassandra node before it can be started
+- [cassandra-snapshot](../cassandra-snapshot/README.md): a component responsible for taking and deleting snapshots given a retention policy

-The Cassandra operator allows users to run Cassandra clusters within Kubernetes without needing to manually perform tasks such as creating `StatefulSet` resources or manually configuring Cassandra when new members are added.
+It allows users to run Cassandra clusters within Kubernetes without needing to manually perform tasks such as creating `StatefulSet` resources or manually configuring Cassandra when new members are added.
 The user can specify their requirements for what the operator should create by using the [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) provided.
 These definitions are stored and retrieved from the Kubernetes API Server and must be setup in the cluster before they can be used.